Melinda Kelsey, Chief of Staff

 Lisa Howard, Assistant Commissioner

-WIRED is an acronym for Workforce Insights, Research and Reporting Engine, which encompasses the functions of the division that was formed in 2017.
+WIRED is an acronym for Workforce Insights, Research and Reporting Engine Division, which encompasses the functions of the division that was formed in 2017.
 WIRED uses data collected by the Labor Market Information (LMI) unit, the Jobs4TN website, and the Customer Success Team to determine strategy and drive evidence based decisions for the Department.

 Prior to her current role, Howard was the Assistant Commissioner for the Department’s Information Technology division.
 In that position she led a team of 50 highly skilled IT professionals, providing the computer hardware, software, programming and maintenance to meet the business needs of the agency.